-Sample Script: "I'm your constituent from [CITY/TOWN], and I urge you to protect refugee assistance and resettlement from the cuts proposed in Trump's budget request.
-Please also reduce funding for detention, deportation and border militarization, which only tear families and communities apart.
+Sample Script: "I'm your constituent from [CITY/TOWN], and I support refugee resettlement and strongly oppose President Trump's refugee and Muslim ban executive order.
+I urge you to do everything in your power to ensure the administration recognizes the relationships refugees have with U.S.-based resettlement agencies and family members in the U.S. I call on you to support resettling at least 75,000 refugees in fiscal year 2018; protect refugee assistance and resettlement against the cuts proposed in Trump's budget request; and reduce funding for detention, deportation, and border militarization, which only tear families and communities apart.
 My community welcomes refugees and immigrants, and I urge you to reflect the best of our American values of compassion, hospitality, and welcome."

 Feel free to share a personal story about standing in solidarity with refugees and immigrants.
+Let them know the specific ways that refugees and immigrants contribute and are welcomed into your community.